CAST & CREW

 ADRIAN ORTEGa (writer, director, producer)

-Adrian Ortega was born and raised in Melbourne, Australia.
-After working in the industry as a freelancer, mainly in event videography, Adrian directed and produced documentary shorts, gaining over 75,000 views online and getting exposure with Vice Magazine (Thump channel), Channel 10 News and The Daily Mail in the U.K..
-Adrian’s third documentary short “They Call Me Spiderman” was included in the program of The St. Kilda Film Festival in 2016, being in the Top 100 Short Films of that year.
-Adrian is passionate about telling stories from his own personal experiences and about people from his life, which was the sole inspiration for Cerulean Blue.
+Adrian Ortega was born and raised in Melbourne, Australia and is of Italian and Spanish heritage.
+After working in the film industry as a freelancer, Adrian directed and produced documentary shorts, gaining over 75,000 views online and getting exposure with Vice Magazine (Thump channel), Channel 10 News and The Daily Mail in the U.K..
+Adrian’s third documentary short “They Call Me Spiderman” was included in the official selection of The St. Kilda Film Festival in 2016, being in the Top 100 Short Films of that year.
+Adrian is passionate about telling stories from his own personal experiences and about people from his life, which was the sole inspiration for his debut feature film Cerulean Blue.
 Adrian’s film influences include The Coen Brothers, Martin Scorsese, Win Wenders, Vincent Gallo, Stanley Kubrick, Harmony Korine and Larry Clarke.

 anthony koreny (cinematographer)